salma-ehab/dbt_new_york_sales_data/README.md

   every location.
 In instances where certain locations have no sales in a given month, the growth rates for both sales and profits in the subsequent month are null, as there is no basis for comparison.

+### Locations with Highest Profit Margins Query:
+- This query aims to obtain the top 10 locations with the highest profit margins.

+### Locations with Lowest Profit Margins Query:
+- This query aims to obtain the top 10 locations with the lowest profit margins.

 ## Project File Structure: